 A lot like accelerators, VC firms invest in businesses, not ideas.
 Hence, you need an App that already works to have any shot at getting a VC firm interested.
 These are some of the top VC firms that focus on funding tech startups in Australia:

 - Blackbird Ventures

 Talk to one of our experienced project managers to find out about our flexi payment plan option, which allows you to start building your app without a massive investment.

-4. Find investors in your niche
+5. Find App investors in your niche